 The EIS is a public document.
-Its purpose is not only to provide information to regulatory agencies, but also to inform the public of the scope, impacts and mitigation measures of the proposal.
+Its purpose is to provide information to regulatory agencies as well as to inform the public of the scope, impacts and mitigation measures of the proposal.
 As such, the main text should be written in plain English avoiding jargon as much as possible.
 Additional technical detail may be provided in appendices.
-The main text should not assume that a reader would have a prior knowledge of the project site.
+The main text should not assume that a reader would have prior knowledge of the project site.
 It should not be necessary for the reader to have visited the site to understand the issues involved in the proposal.